Ojitos Lindos: Critical reception

 Billboard ranked "Ojitos Lindos" the third best collaboration song from Un Verano Sin Ti, writing that the "collaboration between Bad Bunny and Bomba Estéreo perfectly merges both of their worlds" and that it "thrives on the fusion of trumpets and their fresh beats with a fascinating combination" of Liliana Saumet's high-pitched vocals as well as the "deep and slurred verses" from Bad Bunny.

 Commercial performance

 Following the release of its parent album, "Ojitos Lindos" charted at number 26 on the US Billboard Hot 100 dated May 21, 2022, making it the ninth-highest charting track from Un Verano Sin Ti, as well as charting on the US Hot Latin Songs at number 7.
 The song proved to be a significant commercial success as it peaked at number one in Bolivia, Chile, Colombia, Costa Rica, Ecuador, Mexico and Peru, as well as charting on the Billboard Global 200 at number 4.
 Additionally, it charted within the top 5 in Argentina and Spain.

 Audio visualizer

 A 360° audio visualizer for the song was uploaded to YouTube on May 6, 2022, along with the other audio visualizer videos of the songs that appeared on Un Verano Sin Ti.

 Music video

 The music video for "Ojitos Lindos" was released on YouTube on February 14, 2023.
+As of February 2026, the music video has over 480 million views.